Wards Airfield: History

 Royal Australian Air Force units stationed at the airfield were the 9th Group, 22nd Squadron (A-20) and 30th Squadron (Beaufighter).

 General Kenney's Headquarters, V Fighter Command was located at the airfield between December–January 1942.
 Reportedly, its cement slab foundations still remain today, located on a hill behind the airfield.
 A large 5th Air Force insignia and USAAF star, drawn into the concrete.
 Concrete steps, a garden and path that went up the ridge towards the HQ.
 In the 1980s traces of the paint still remained.
 Today, both the 5th AF logo and USAAF are partially broken, and the area is overgrown, but it still offers commanding views and an impressive remnant of the American era at the airfield.

 This marking overlooks the Chinese Embassy.
-To visit the slab, drive down Sir John Guise Drive, cross the intersection with Independence Way and Godwit Street and keep going in the direction of the golf club.
+To visit the slab, drive down Sir John Guise Drive, cross the intersection with Independence Way and Godwin Street and keep going in the direction of the golf club.
 When that road begins to make a left turn, there is a hill on your right.